Evaluating Taoism and Zen

 Zen, (still called “Zen Buddhism” by many people) is an austere form of meditative Buddhism that grew to be the principal religion in Japan between 1600 and 1868.
 The shortened one-word version of its name may be due to the fact than Zen draws as much or more from Taoism as it does from Buddhism.

 Instead of seeking an escape from life into nirvana, as original Buddhists do, Zen practitioners seek satori – “moments of awakening” — that bring spontaneity and openness to everyday life.
-This idea makes meditation an important tool for leading a creative and productive life within the Way of G>O>D>.
+This idea makes meditation an important tool for leading a creative and productive life within our own Way of Continuing Creation.

 In Zen, there are two basic schools of meditation.
 Followers of The Soto Zen try to sit idle and think of nothing.
 You don’t try to follow your breath or to see into the nature of reality.
 You just try to have an empty mind.
 This is incredibly difficult to do.
 For example, if you recognize that you are trying not to think, then you are thinking.
 One of the results of a completely empty mind can be a sudden powerful insight or creative breakthrough.